Share this guide:

 Why consider fully comprehensive car insurance?

 A benefit that some fully comp policies offer is cover to drain your petrol tank in the event you accidentally put the wrong fuel in your car.
-It's a good idea to check the fine print on your policy though as this isn't universal.
+It's a good idea to check the fine print on your policy documents though, as this isn't universal.

 If you're ethically minded, it's good to note that fully comp insurance also means that your insurer is most likely to be able to pay out to another driver's insurer in the event that you're found to be at fault.
 This all sounds great, so what does it cost?